What do John Lennon, Sean Connery, and Theodore Roosevelt have in common? You guessed it – they’re all cat lovers!

 Cats are funny.
 Whether his feline friend is tiny and bouncing sideways chasing a toy, or an older cat that feigns dignity but peddles its paws while chasing a mouse in its dreams, he probably enjoys the funny side of the antics.
 Laughter oils the wheels of all relationships – feline or human so, chances are your cat-loving man can see the funny side of life when it counts.

 So there you have it.
+I hope you have learned a bit more about the characteristics of guys who like cats.
 If you’re still prowling the wild jungle for your Mr Right, first find out which non-humans he shares his life with for some valuable insights!